mhucka/mediawiki-google-spreadsheet-extension/README.md

 ~~~~~

-### Configuring the plug-in
+### Configuring the extension

-For security reasons, the plug-in does not allow you to reference spreadsheets directly from the tag in a wiki page.
+For security reasons, the extension does not allow you to reference spreadsheets directly from the tag in a wiki page.
 (Doing so would allow anyone with write access to your wiki to insert potentially malicious constructs from spreadsheets they control.)
-Instead, there is a level of indirection: in your MediaWiki server configuration, you define identifiers that are mapped to actual spreadsheets, and when you use the tag in a wiki page, you use an identifier to name the spreadsheet you want to access.
-Thus, the maintainers of the wiki site control which spreadsheets can be accessed.
+Instead, there is a level of indirection: in your MediaWiki server configuration, you define identifiers that are mapped to actual spreadsheets, and when you use the tag in a wiki page, you use one of the identifiers to name the particular spreadsheet you want to access.

-To configure the plug-in, set the variable `$wgGoogleSpreadsheetAccessIds` in your LocalSettings.php file after loading the extension.
+To configure the extension, set the variable `$wgGoogleSpreadsheetAccessIds` in your LocalSettings.php file after loading the extension.
 The format is

 ~~~~~php
 $wgGoogleSpreadsheetAccessIds = array(